 planes took off to intercept any Japanese planes.

-Sometime before noon, the alert was
+Sometime before noon, the planes

 were eating lunch when planes were seen